 MANAGER, LAB OPERATIONS

-Christopher Hepler is Manager, Lab Operations at Catalent’s Biologics division in Morrisville, NC.
+Christopher Hepler is Director, Biologics Lab Operations at Catalent’s Biologics division in Morrisville, NC.
 He received his bachelor’s degree in Animal Science and his master’s degree in Physiology from North Carolina State University.

 Christopher specializes in potency assay (Bioassay, ELISA) and molecular biology (PCR/qPCR and cell engineering) development and validation for product release and stability testing.
 He will be giving a virtual presentation at the upcoming BEBPA virtual conference “Conversion of a Potency Assay from Cell-Based ELISA to AlphaLISA: Taming a Disturbance in the Force”.